A big THANK YOU to our 2025 Structural Timber Awards Judges!

-Andrew Carpenter, Chief Executive – Structural Timber Association
+Andrew Orriss, Chief Operating Officer – Structural Timber Association

 Helen Hewitt, Chief Executive – British Woodworking Federation